-Note: The new maximum number of inodes is not reflected in the xvm show output and is not the same as the value you specify for the ibound mount option.
+The new maximum inode identification number is not reflected in the xvm show output and is not the same as the value you specify for the ibound mount option.

 If the ibound value you specify is smaller than the size of the first AG, the XFS kernel module will log a WARN message, indicating that it has changed the value to something appropriate.
 For example: